-What is the quickest way to wash floor before painting?
+What is the quickest way to wash floors before painting?

 Cleaning a floor before you start painting is a multi-step process.
 Basically, it involves sweeping, vacuuming, mopping and scrubbing.
 None of those steps should take you too long, but if you really want to save time, you might skip the sweeping and just vacuum instead.